UCL-CCS/esmacs-input-creation-docs/docs/preparation.md

 pdb4amber -i 4bjx-protein.pdb -o 4bjx-protein-stripped.pdb --nohyd
 ```

 This will save the updated coordinates in `4bjx-protein-stripped.pdb` and provide a short report to the console about the residues edited.
-The `--nohyd` flag removes hydrogens, you can leave this off if you are confident that the atoms present are correctly names for use in Amber.
+The `--nohyd` flag removes hydrogens, you can leave this off if you are confident that the atoms present are correctly named for use in Amber.
 An example of the stripped protein file can be downloaded from [here](examples/4bjx-protein-stripped.pdb).

 THE `END` line at the end of the file should be replaced with `TER` (using either a text editor or `sed`).